When it comes to protecting your car, wax is by far the most talked about and quite effective. But which is better – paste wax or liquid wax?

-Another benefit of the thick nature of paste wax is its ability to fill in scratches oftentimes better than some liquid waxes.
+Another benefit of the thicker nature of paste wax is its ability to fill in scratches typically much better than liquid waxes.

-When you think about what a scratch is (basically a small slice into your clearcoat, reflecting white that your eye perceives as a scratch), what paste wax does is fill that jagged edge rather easily and for a longer period of time than many sprays.
+When you think about what a scratch is (basically a small slice into your clearcoat, reflecting the white color that your eye perceives as a scratch), what paste wax does is fill those microscopic canyons in the clear coat (and for a longer period of time than many liquids).

 Cons of paste wax

-- Unlike liquids, you can transfer contaminants like industrial particles or dirt into the container over time.
+- Unlike liquid waxes, you can transfer contaminants like industrial particles or dirt into the container over time.

 - It requires more work to remove and apply a paste wax (especially by hand)